Tai-Chi-Bui/nodejs-interview-questions/road-map.md

    - Error-first callbacks and their patterns.
    - EventEmitter and custom event handling.
    - Managing concurrency using `Promise.all` and `Promise.race`.
+   - Managing async flows with libraries like `async` or `bluebird`.
+   - Understanding backpressure and handling it in streams.

 4. **File System and Streams**
    - File operations (`readFile`, `writeFile`, `appendFile`).